pmjones/adr-example/README.md

 ## _Responder_

-The _Responder_ classes depend on a 3rd-party HTTP Response object.
+Each _Responder_ calls a method corresponding to the domain _Payload_ status to build the HTTP Response.

-Each _Responder_ will call a method corresponding to the domain _Payload_ status, which the _Responder_ will call as part of building the HTTP Response.
+The base _Responder_ class depends on a 3rd-party HTTP Request interface and Response object.

 The base _BlogResponder_ class depends on a 3rd-party PHP-based _Template View_ system.
+The templates are located in `resources/templates/`.